SaadARazzaq/Master-Lists-In-Python/README.md

-# 📚 Master-Lists-In-Python 🐍
+# 📚 Master-Lists-Methods-In-Python 🐍

-Hello and Ilcome to the Master Python List Methods Guide!
+Hello and welcome to the Master Python List Methods Guide!
 In this guide, I'll explore each built-in method for working with Python lists.
 I'll provide explanations and examples to help you understand how to use these methods effectively and become more skilled with Python lists.

 ## 🤔 **Why This Guide?**